Search: 424 results

 But Jesus said, "Yes, but those who listen to God's message and obey it are [more] blessed."

-Now as the crowds continued to throng around Jesus, he went on to say, "This people living today are an evil generation.
-It craves a sign, but no sign will be given to it except the sign of Jonah,
+As the crowds were increasing, Jesus began to say, "This generation is a wicked generation; it looks for a sign, but no sign will be given to it except the sign of Jonah.

 The queen of the South [Note: This queen was from Sheba, which was probably in Arabia.
 See I Kings 10:1] will stand up on the judgment day, along with the people of this generation, and will condemn them because she came from a great distance to hear [and see] Solomon's wisdom [I Kings 10:1ff] and [now] Someone greater than Solomon is here [i.e., Jesus].